Using SITL with Webots¶

 Running the Examples¶

-- Compile the Robot Controller and WorldInfo physics plugin using Webots GUI.
+Compile the Robot Controller and WorldInfo physics plugin using Webots GUI by opening their respective source files (ardupilot_SITL_QUAD.c and sitl_physics_env.c) and running

 ./libraries/SITL/examples/Webots/dronePlus.sh or ./Tools/autotest/sim_vehicle.py -v ArduCopter -w --model webots-quad:127.0.0.1:5599 --add-param-file=libraries/SITL/examples/Webots/quadPlus.parm

-It is always important to run Webots before ArduPilot’s SITL , otherwise the socket connection will not establish.
+It is important to run Webots before ArduPilot’s SITL , otherwise the socket connection may not establish.

 There are two types of parameters, the first type is passed to SITL and the second is configured in Webots.